kimmykokonut/Capstone/capstone-proposal.md

 ## Name of Project: 🍄 Fungi Forays 🍄

 ### Project's Purpose or Goal: (What will it do for users?)
 A streamlined-automated approach for registration/lottery/notification.
-Allow users to sign up for field trips and be notified of their status.
-Admin roles will be able to manage trips (create, edit, delete).
+Registration page for users to sign up for field trips and be notified of their status.
+Admin roles will have full CRUD access.
+Coordinator role will have full CRUD for trip creation and notification.
 Leader roles will be provided a contact list for their specific trip.
+Members will have read-access only.
+User data stored for trip contact list.

 ### List the absolute minimum features the project requires to meet this purpose or goal:
 * User authentication